Adamkadaban/howtowincptc/src/reporting/index.md

 - Every finding needs to have a business impact.
 Will this fix require a lot of overhead?
 Will it cost a lot?
 Explain why a fix is necessary if it is.

-- Reports (especially the findings) are generally read by security people.
+- Reports (especially the findings) are typically read by security professionals.
-	- Explain how problems are found so findings can be recreated.
+	- Explain how problems were identified so that findings can be reproduced.
-	- This is crucial!
-If an org is trying to remediate the findings on their own, they have to know exactly how to check if the issues were fixed.
-It will also make a retest easier for you or any other testers in the future.
+	- This is essential.
+If an organization is attempting to remediate findings independently, they need to know exactly how to verify whether the issues have been resolved.
+It also simplifies any future retests.

-- For recommendations, include why they are so and who recommended them (links are preferable).
+- For recommendations, include the rationale and cite who recommended them (links are preferable).

 ### Visual Elements